 As part of your travel costs, accommodations is one of the biggest daily expense when you travel, so lowering that rate can save you a lot of money.

 Most people choose either expensive hotels or settle for cheap hostels.
-However, there are many other options available to solo travelers, couples, or families, including camping, vacation properties or bed and breakfasts.
+However, there are many other options available to solo travelers, couples, or families, including camping, glamping (a little bit more cost involved, but definitely a lot more luxurious than camping), vacation properties or bed and breakfasts.

 Keep Track of Your Adventures

 Finally, you need to make sure you keep the memories of your holiday road trip alive for the rest of your life by documenting it.
 You could write a journal, either online or in a notebook.
 And, most importantly, take pictures!
 Even though the photos might all look the same, or you as a photographer might feel like you don’t have much inspiration to shoot them, you will regret not taking pictures of your experiences.
 So make sure to pack the charger for your cell phone, or pack a digital camera with charger, so that you can take lots of pictures.

 Your next road trip awaits, pack your bags and bon voyage!